 The knight can move two squares vertically or horizontally, and then one perpendicularly.
 Other pieces can never block the knight.
 It can easily jump over other pieces and capture the opponent’s pieces.
-However, if it is placed in a corner, the knight is even more handicapped than the queen or bishop, and is even more vulnerable to being captured by the opponent.
+However, if it is placed in a corner, the knight is even more handicapped than the queen or bishop and is even more vulnerable to being captured by the opponent.

 Pawns, on the other hand, are classified as the most complex pieces on the board.
-Pawns are unusual, because they can capture other pieces and move in different ways.
+Pawns are unusual because they can capture other pieces and move in different ways.
 They move forward, but they capture other pieces diagonally.
-Pawns can only move one square at a time, except for first moves, in which case, the pawns can move two squares forward.
+Pawns can only move one square at a time, except for the first moves, in which case, the pawns can move two squares forward.
 Pawns can capture pieces diagonally in front of them.
-They can never capture another piece going backwards.
+They can never capture another piece going backward.
 If a piece is blocking the pawn, it cannot move until the piece in front moves.